Are Your Healthy Habits Harming Your Sleep?

 What is a circadian rhythm?

 Regular exercise is great for your overall sleep health.
 Exercise regulates your metabolism and helps set your circadian rhythm but it also has the effect of releasing 'wakeful hormones' such as endorphins.
 Research led by Christopher Colwell, a professor of psychiatry at the University of California, suggests that exercise does affect our circadian rhythm, and the effect may be most beneficial if the exercise is undertaken midday.
-Research also suggests that exercising too early in the day can disrupt your sleep pattern and cause fatigue—particularly if you didn't have a restful sleep the previous night.
+But this is not always realistic for the busy, working life.
+Research also suggests that, if you didn't have a restful sleep the previous night, exercising too early in the day can disrupt your sleep pattern and cause fatigue.
+It’s okay to skip your workout for one morning and make up the sleep that evening.
+The important thing for a healthy circadian rhythm is to keep to a regular routine that works around your natural sleep cycle.

 Most people prefer to forego their usual meal-time to squeeze in a workout session, but research suggests that planning your meals around your exercise regime can throw your internal body clock off-balance.
 A recent study by UT Southwestern Medical Centre found that mice who were given regular eating schedules slept normally at night, while mice who were fed irregularly were more active when they were meant to be sleeping.